professav/project1.newrepo/README.md

 **The conclusions were:**

 1) Both men & women earn more with increased education; While there is a noticeable gender gap in pay between men & women, pay across both genders are directionally aligned across all education levels.
-2) Gender gap is fairly consistent ($0.70/$0.80 F : $1 M), with greater gender imparity for Advanced Degree (compared to lower education levels).
+2) Gender gap is fairly consistent ($0.70/$0.80 Female : $1 Male), with greater gender imparity for Advanced Degree (compared to lower education levels).
 3) Wage growth seems to be generally aligned across genders, perhaps lagged for females across lower education levels.